samtregar/zoomascii/README.md

 Faster versions of Python ASCII functions, in the theme of binascii with added zoom.
 These functions only work on ASCII strings and will trade memory for speed (within reason).
-Currently targeting Python 2.7.x, but patches welcome for Python 3.x.
+Python 2.7.x and 3.5+ are both supported.

 ## Currently Implemented